mushka-n/University/README.md

 # University

-All projects developed by me during 4 years of study at the Higher School of Economics University as a Software Engineer
+All of the projects developed by me throughout 4 years at the Higher School of Economics University as a Software Engineer